Aiman123-aa/screen-time-and-relationship/README.md

-# Does the excessive screen exposure affect parent-child relationship
+# Does the excessive screen exposure affect parent-child relationship?
-Screen exposure is the time spent in watching or using all kinds of screen media.
-Media use has many positive and negative consequences for children.

-Parent-child interaction is important for children development.But this interaction can be disturbed because of screen use of both parents and children.

-Furthermore, if the use of media is more in parents then children also use more media because parents acts as role-model for their children.
-This also affect their relationship quality with each other.
+This project investigates the impact of too much screen time on parent-child interactions.
+It explores how digital media usage affects communication, bonding, and overall family dynamics, providing recommendations for development of healthier relationships.

 # Purpose and Use of the project